This page is designed to answer the following questions:

 The holistic needs of an individual are everything that they require to achieve and maintain a good quality of life.
 This can include aspects of life such as physical health, mental health, social interactions, spiritual needs and emotional needs.

 By considering an individual’s holistic needs and preferences rather than particular aspects, you can provide care that caters for the whole person.
-For example, an individual may have religious beliefs that prevent them from eating meat, which can impact their physical health if shopping, meal planning and meal preparation are not taken into account.
+For example, an individual may have religious beliefs that prevent them from eating certain foods, which can impact their physical health if shopping, meal planning and meal preparation are not taken into account.

-Active participation addresses an individual’s holistic needs because they have choice and control about how their whole care and support package is planned and delivered, resulting in increased independence, self esteem, self-confidence and ultimately wellbeing.
+Active participation addresses an individual’s holistic needs because they have choice and control about how their whole care and support package is planned and delivered, resulting in increased independence, self-esteem, self-confidence and ultimately well-being.
 They will feel valued, know that they have a voice and be able to influence the quality of their care.